Today I will discuss and review the best fly reels under 100 dollars and some fly reels under 50 usd.

 - The size is enormous, which means loads of storage

-- The drag is also pretty smooth
+- Drag is also pretty smooth

 - The handles and knobs are ergonomic